 Download Press Kit and Media Resources Below

 The Institute for Childhood Preparedness was founded by Andrew Roszak, JD, MPA, EMT-P in August 2018.
-Andrew founded the Institute to help early childcare professionals prepare, respond and recover from natural disasters and emergencies.
+Andrew founded the Institute to help Early Childhood, K-12, After School Programs, Head Start Programs, Government Organizations, Houses of Worship, and Camps prepare for, respond to and recover from natural disasters and emergencies.

 Our motto is: Don’t Be Scared, Be Prepared!

 On average, children spend 36 hours a week in a child care setting.
 The needs of early childhood professionals are very specific - Andrew founded the Institute For Childhood Preparedness to directly address these needs and empower individuals.

 Our training programs have been delivered to more than 20,000 participants across 20 states, 9 Tribal Nations, and Washington D.C.

 Our active shooter preparedness trainings are designed specifically for early childhood providers.
 At our active shooter preparedness trainings and workshops, participants learn evidence-based techniques and strategies on how to prepare for and respond to an active shooter incident.
 Participants at our workshops also learn how to conduct drills, develop a customized plan and work together to ensure staff, teachers, and children are best prepared.